Team-Ladefuchs/ladefuchs-react-native/README.md

   <img alt="fdroid" src="https://img.shields.io/badge/-FDroid-1976D2?style=flat-square&logo=fdroid&logoColor=white" />
 </p>

-Ladefuchs is an open-source app that compares charging tariffs inside Germany depending on the charging-station you are currently standing it.
-This is a non-profit application that aims for making electric mobility more accessible to a broader userbase by adopting well-known patterns.
+Ladefuchs is an open-source app that compares charging tariffs inside Germany depending on the charging-station you are currently standing at.
+Ladefuchs is a non-profit application and organisation that aims for making electric mobility more accessible to a broader userbase by adopting well-known patterns.

 Ladefuchs is available on